konung/datatable/README.md

 Datatable
 =========

 This is a [Rails 3.0](http://rubyonrails.org) plugin that provides an interface to the [Datatables](http://datatables.net) javascript library.
+Currently it only support MySQL and PostgreSQL through ActiveRecord.

 Introduction
 ============